h0uz3/CongressChecklist/README.md

 - Update all the software on your devices.
 - You DID make backups of all your devices, didn't you?
 That includes portable computers, servers, mobile phones, tablets, navigation devices, wrist watches and all your other $gadgets.
 - Send a pull request to this list for all the things I did not think of.
-- Feed the guinea pigs.
-- Water your plants.
 - (optional) Create account in the [congress wiki][12], [add your projects][13] and [find your assembly][14].

 ## Things to pack

 ### Documents